slack-samples/deno-triage-rotation/README.md

 earlier workflow.
 This workflow notifies the current rotation assignee in the channel and then advances the rotation.

-:lightbulb: This app comes set up with a `.env` file and the ability to turn on a `debugMode` to give you a bit more control on when _Advance Rotation_ (see, `workflows/advance_rotation.ts`) is triggered.
+:bulb: This app comes set up with a `.env` file and the ability to turn on a `debugMode` to give you a bit more control on when _Advance Rotation_ (see, `workflows/advance_rotation.ts`) is triggered.
 I've found this helpful in debugging.